Skip to content

 • Step 5: quality-assurance reviews the drafted Architecture Document against the ToR requirements and defined principles.

 • Step 6 (GATEWAY): Human Review & Decision Log.
 Final review of the quality-assured architecture.
-Record the approved architecture design and implementation constraints in docs/project/decisions.md.
+Record the approved architecture design and implementation constraints in outputs/project/decisions.md.

 • Validation Output: outputs/4_target_architecture.md.